Monday Commentary: Sudan, a failed state that requires help

 One of the peculiarities of Sudan is that nearby Egypt, to the north, considers it an essential part of its security, because of the Nile, which is Egypt’s lifeline, some say life.

-London, always careful about the niceties, decided that given the peculiarity of the situation Sudan could not be governed as a colony from the Colonial Office and the Colonial Civil Service.
-In 1901 the Sudan Political Service was created, and it soon became an elite within the British Colonial elite.
+London, always careful about the niceties, decided that, given the peculiarity of the situation, Sudan could not be governed as a colony from the Colonial Office and the Colonial Civil Service.
+In 1901, the Sudan Political Service was created, and it soon became an elite within the British Colonial elite.
 The Sudan Political Service was small and tightly knit.
 It took only between seven and ten recruits each year, and competition was very stiff.

 The “thin white line” in Sudan was very thin indeed.

 Many historians have wondered how Britain managed to rule over its vast empire, the so-called “thin white line”.
-The Colonial Officer turned historian, Anthony Kirk-Green argues that the “thin white line” that held the British Empire together was “exiguous to the point of disbelief”.
+The Colonial Officer turned historian, Anthony Kirk-Green, argues that the “thin white line” that held the British Empire together was “exiguous to the point of disbelief”.
 However, he insists that it was never imperceptible or ineffective, due to four factors: coercion, collaborators, confidence and competence.

 Education

-Despite many colonial shortcomings some of which continue to haunt Sudan, one positive legacy was education.
+Despite many colonial shortcomings, some of which continue to haunt Sudan, one positive legacy was education.
 The British established a solid education system, some of which survives.
 For a long time, Sudan had the best education system in Africa.
-It also meant that for decades Sudanese could be found doing jobs of bilingual clerks or translators across the Arab world.
+It also meant that for decades, Sudanese could be found doing jobs of bilingual clerks or translators across the Arab world.

 Islam, al-Bashir and Turabi

-For thirty years, from 1989 to 2019 Sudan was ruled by Omar Hassan al Bashir, a military man who seized power in a coup against the democratically elected government, until he was himself deposed thirty years later in another coup.
+For thirty years, from 1989 to 2019, Sudan was ruled by Omar Hassan al-Bashir, a military man who seized power in a coup against the democratically elected government, until he was himself deposed thirty years later in another coup.

-He molded Sudan in an Islamist frame, with the help of the Islamist ideologue Hassan Turabi.
+He moulded Sudan in an Islamist frame, with the help of the Islamist ideologue Hassan Turabi.
 By introducing Sharia Law, and emphasising the country’s Islamic character, al Bashir consolidated his power, but exacerbated divisions in the country.
 His legacy haunts Sudan.
 Turabi, whilst presenting himself as a moderate, was in fact a radical.
 Sometimes he even angered al Bashir, who had him arrested several times.

 Will Sudan split again?